Davide-sd/sympy-plot-backends/doc/source/tutorials/tut-4.rst

 * Independently of the number of parameters, ``iplot`` arranges the sliders in two columns.
 We can change the number of columns by setting ``ncols`` to some integer.
-We can also chose where to place the controls with the ``layout`` keyword argument.
+We can also chose where to place the controls with the ``layout`` keyword argument, but this won't work with ``MatplotlibBackend``.
   Read the documentation to find out the available options.
 * Note that we set the sliders:

   * ``0.04 <= ri <= 0.5``
   * ``0.4 <= ro <= 1.6``

-  * Therefore, it is very well possible to break the physical condition ``ri < ro`` (for example, ``ri = 0.5`` and
+  Therefore, it is very well possible to break the physical condition ``ri < ro`` (for example, ``ri = 0.5`` and
   ``ro = 0.4``), which would produce unphysical results.
   The selection of the bounds and the values of the sliders is critical, and we are responsible for it.
 Currently it is impossible to set relationships between parameters!

 Example 3
 =========